MicrosoftDocs/azure-docs/articles/azure-netapp-files/azure-netapp-files-create-volumes.md

 * The NFS client should be in the same VNet or peered VNet as the Azure NetApp Files volume.
 Connecting from outside the VNet is supported; however, it will introduce additional latency and decrease overall performance.

-* Ensure that the NFS client is up-to-date and running the latest updates for the operating system.
+* Ensure that the NFS client is up to date and running the latest updates for the operating system.

 ## Create an NFS volume